Internet-of-People/hydra-airdrop-2/README.md

 **A**: No, you cannot receive Hydra tokens based on Bittrex holdings.
 Only IOP addresses for which you own the private keys are eligible to register for the lottery.

 **Q**: What do I need to register my address?
 **A**: You’ll need an eligible IOP address, an Ethereum wallet address for a wallet supporting ERC20 tokens and an IOP wallet capable of signing a message using the private key for the eligible IOP address.
 The official IoP Core wallet is perfect for this, exchange addresses are NOT.
+Another possibility is to use the Coinomi Wallet.

 **Q**: Which wallets support ERC20 tokens?
 **A**: There are several options, but we recommend MyEtherWallet.com.
 We have created a short instruction video explaining how to set up a wallet address in MEW.